 - Vung Tau

-This northern region is known for its scuba diving, rock climbing, swimming, snorkeling and hiking, especially in nearby Cát Bà National Park.
+For those who love adventure, this northern region is also well known for scuba diving, rock climbing, swimming, snorkeling and hiking in nearby Cát Bà National Park.

 - Take a Halong Bay Cruise on a traditional junk boat